sid-kal/CS772_project/README.md

 ## Overview
 This repository contains the work done as part of the CS772 course project during the 6th semester.

-## Motivation
-With the increasing emphasis on data privacy and regulations like GDPR, there is a growing demand for mechanisms that allow users to request the deletion of their data from machine learning models.
-However, retraining models from scratch is often time-consuming and resource-intensive.
-Zero-Shot Machine Unlearning provides a faster and more efficient approach to remove specific data from an already trained model.

 ## Project Team
 This project was a collaborative effort by the following team members: